dcHayashi/hayashiVIII/README.md

 ###  HAYASHI <img src="https://cdn.discordapp.com/emojis/796888458793713695.gif?v=1" width="28px"/>

-#####  🧪 Hi! well, I'm a programmer, for now, I'm in the basics, and I intend to become extremely advanced in JS and Py.
+#####  🧪 Hi! well, i'm a programmer. for now, I'm in the basics and intend to become extremely advanced in JS and Py.

 #### - 🌏 Fukoaka, Japan
 #### - ⛓ CEO VIII